mxriverlynn/rabbus/UPGRADING.md

 The following items should be considered when upgrading to / from various versions of Rabbus.

+### From v0.7.0 to v0.8.0

+With v0.8.0, Rabbus is now built on top of the [rabbot](https://github.com/arobson/rabbot) library, instead of the now deprecated wascally library.

+Update your projects to include the latest v1.x rabbot:

+`npm install rabbot --save`

 ### From &lt;=v0.6.2 To v0.7.0

 With v0.7.0, a completely new middleware system was introduced.